Interperle/application-platform/README.md

 ## Frontend Deployment
 1. Prerequisites:
-- Ubuntu Server
-- Docker Compose
+- Ubuntu Server with Docker Image and Docker Compose
 - 2 URLs (one for Frontend and one for your proxy)

 2. Set URLs to IP Adresses: